-The use of the Cost of Sales Spreadsheet will allow to to monitor your restaurant or bar performance.
+Use the Cost of Sales Spreadsheet to monitor your restaurant or bar’s performance.

-There are two versions of the cost of sales spreadsheet;
+Also, there are two versions of the Cost of Sales spreadsheet:

 - Food Cost of Sales Spreadsheet – Scroll down to the bottom of the page